coding-spider/ohlc-server/readme.md

     This takes care of maintaining the the client subscription and sending out the packets the subscribed by the client

 4) pubsub.js
-    This is simple PubSub class used to manage client subscription
+    This is simple utility class PubSub used to manage client subscriptions